JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 “See him?” echoed the landlord.
 “That’s the one thing that nobody has been able to do since seven o’clock this morning.
 That was the time when he left word, last night, that he was to be called.
-He WAS called–and there was no getting an answer from him, and no opening his door to see what was the matter.
+He _Was_ called–and there was no getting an answer from him, and no opening his door to see what was the matter.
 They tried again at eight, and they tried again at nine.
 No use!
 There was the door still locked–and not a sound to be